Programming & Data Processing

 YmlnIHdpZGdldCB3aXRoICIiZG91YmxlIHF1b3RlcyIiIiwxOS45OQ==

-This format is preferred for MIME-compliant systems like email attachments.
+This is the format you want for MIME-compliant systems like email attachments.

-• No installation needed: The converter on wtools.com runs entirely in your browser.
-There is nothing to download or configure.
+• No installation: The converter on wtools.com runs in your browser.
+Nothing to download or set up.

 • Privacy: Your data is processed client-side.
-It is not sent to a server, stored, or logged.
+It never leaves your machine.

-• Speed: Encoding happens instantly, even for larger CSV datasets.
+• Speed: Encoding happens instantly, even with larger CSV datasets.

-• Mobile support: The tool works on phones and tablets, so you can encode CSV data from anywhere.
+• Mobile friendly: Works on phones and tablets, so you can encode CSV from anywhere.

-1. Frontend developers embedding CSV data in single-page applications as data URIs, allowing users to download reports without a back-end file server.
+1. Frontend developers who embed CSV data in single-page apps as data URIs, letting users download reports without needing a backend file server.

 2. API integrations where a third-party service expects file content as a Base64 string in a JSON request body.